kevinf58/homelab/Journaling/journalFive.md

 ### mdadm

 The Linux kernel's built-in RAID implementation.
 Preinstalled everywhere, low system overhead, flexible management, but no bit-rot reduction, no checksumming, and slow rebuild of arrays.
+I want data integrity so checksumming is a requirement, making this an invalid option for me.

 ### ZFS

-A vombined file system and volume manager.
-Scalable, checksums, instant snapshots, built-in volumene management with RAIDZ, self-healing pools, and overall maximum data integrity.
+A combined file system and volume manager.
+Scalable, checksums, instant snapshots, built-in volume management with RAIDZ, self-healing pools, and overall maximum data integrity.
 However, much higher system overhead, ECC RAM strongly recommended, inflexible pool expansion (shrinking pools or removing drives once build is hard), and performance degradation nearing max capacity.
 Often regarded as the gold standard.

-I also recently read an article on ZFS (https://jrs-s.net/2015/02/03/will-zfs-and-non-ecc-ram-kill-your-data/) which best explains the "Scrub of Death" idea and why ZFS doesn't become uniqely dangerous if I pair it with non-ECC RAM.
+I also recently read an article on ZFS (https://jrs-s.net/2015/02/03/will-zfs-and-non-ecc-ram-kill-your-data/) which best explains the "Scrub of Death" idea and why ZFS doesn't become uniquely dangerous if I pair it with non-ECC RAM.
 As for the RAM constraint, the minimum recommended RAM is 1GB per 1TB of storage for ZFS's memory cache ARC and a feature called deduplication.
 Deduplication saves storage space by looking for identical data blocks and deleting them.
-As for ARC, I'll explicitly set a cap for the amount of RAM that it can consume, which would lean a read performance hit rate drop, but it's a metric that I'm willing to tweak if RAM becomes a real constraint.
+As for ARC, I'll explicitly set a cap for the amount of RAM that it can consume, which would mean a read performance hit rate drop, but it's a metric that I'm willing to tweak if RAM becomes a real constraint.

 ## Redundancy Options

 Because I chose ZFS, the options I have for redundancy are Mirroring, and RAID Z1/Z2/Z3.

-Mirroring matters only when IOPS speed matter over capacity and RAIDZ3 would require 3 of 5 drives I would be using for parity storage.
-Both of these options would not be reasonable for my use case, which leaves me with RAID Z1/Z2.
-Storing critical data alone should convince me to go with RAIDZ2, but I'm also unwilling to sacrifice 50% of my drive storage for parity so I'm split between the 2 options.
+RAIDZ3 would require 3 of 5 drives I would be using for parity storage which isn't an option as I'm only using 4 and RAID 1 , which leaves me with RAID Z1/Z2/10.

 To understand RAID failure better, there are a few concepts to consider: